nuri35/team-to-do-app-with-postgresql/README.md

 ## General Information

 - In this application, database front end backend and docker issues were handled as a team structure by performing to do crud operations.
+- There are 2 user types in the project, user and admin.
+People other than the admin cannot add or delete users and create teams.
+Everything is done through the admin.
+- In addition, each user can make their own special to do list. can delete edit.
+Finally, the team can prepare, delete, edit and update a to-do list.

 ## Technologies Used